 Notwithstanding the impact of the pandemic, the Council's overall financial performance remains sound as a result of strong budget management throughout the year.
 The Corporate Management Team receives a monthly budget update showing performance to-date and a forecast outturn with an analysis of issues arising.
-Executive receives quarterly budget monitoring reports during the year and a detailed report of the outturn in July 2021.
+Executive receives quarterly budget monitoring reports during the year and a detailed report of the outturn in July 2022.

-Ipswich Borough Council delivered a net deficit of £2.181m within the General Fund across 2020/21 compared to a revised net budget deficit of £2.82m, which was set in November.
-It should be remembered that the original budgeted deficit for the year, set in February 2020, was only £0.395m.
+Ipswich Borough Council delivered a net deficit of £0.12m within the General Fund across 2021/22 compared to a net budget deficit of £1.8m.

-The Housing Revenue Account overachieved against budget, delivering a net £0.873m deficit against a budgeted deficit of £1.282m.
+The Housing Revenue Account underachieved against budget, delivering a net £2.37m deficit against a budgeted deficit of £1.336m.